-The initial public offering price per share will significantly exceed our net tangible book value per share.
-Accordingly, investors purchasing shares in this offering will suffer immediate and substantial dilution of \$15.52 per share.
+The initial public offering price per share significantly exceeds our net tangible book value per share.
+Accordingly, investors purchasing shares in this offering suffer immediate and substantial dilution of \$14.95 per share.
 We also have outstanding a large number of stock options and warrants to purchase our common stock with exercise prices significantly below the initial public offering price of our common stock.
 To the extent these options and warrants are exercised, you will experience further dilution.